kaylalarson1990/byob-final/README.md

 Run ```npm install``` from the root directory

-Run ```npm start``` - visit localhost:3000/api/users - you should see a json response with a single user.
+Run ```npm start``` - visit localhost:3000/api/v1/shows - you should see a json response with all shows.

 ## Endpoints